MVIG-SJTU/AlphaPose/docs/INSTALL.md

 ### Models
 1. Download the object detection model manually: **yolov3-spp.weights**([Google Drive](https://drive.google.com/open?id=1D47msNOOiJKvPOXlnpyzdKA3k6E97NTC) | [Baidu pan](https://pan.baidu.com/s/1Zb2REEIk8tcahDa8KacPNA)).
 Place it into `detector/yolo/data`.
+2. (Optional) If you want to use [YOLOv5](https://github.com/ultralytics/yolov5) as the detector, you can download the weights [here](https://github.com/ultralytics/yolov5/releases/tag/v6.1), and place them into `detector/yolov5/data`.
+We recommend yolov5x and yolov5m6.

-2. Download our pose models.
+3. Download our pose models.
 Place them into `pretrained_models`.
 All models and details are available in our [Model Zoo](./MODEL_ZOO.md).
 2. For pose tracking, please refer to our [tracking docments](../trackers) for model download